To The Butler Society Southern Cross Region website!

 Origins of the Butler Surname

 When surnames first came in to use in the 1200’s Theobald’s descendants adopted the title as their surname.
 The first written record of this happening occurs about 1220.
-As a consequence, this may be the origin of Butler as a surname.
+This may be the origin of Butler as a surname for some people.
 However, other medieval noble families had a butler in charge of their large households and it is possible that these men subsequently took their ‘job description’ as their surname and started alternative Butler lineages.

 For instance, there are records referring to: